Austria: Greens enter government for first time, join Kurz's conservatives | DW | 01.01.2020

 Government program

-According to Austrian media, the Greens will get four ministries, including an expanded Environment Ministry that also comprises infrastructure, traffic, energy and technology.
-They also get the Justice Ministry and Social Affairs Ministry.
+According to Austrian media, the Greens will get a super Environment Ministry that also composes infrastructure, traffic, energy and technology.
+They will also control the Justice Ministry and Social Affairs Ministry.
 Greens chief Werner Kogler will become vice-chancellor.
-A Green party congress must approve the deal, but they are expected to do so.
+A Green party congress must approve the deal, but they are expected to do so on Saturday.

-The ÖVP will hold all the other ministries, including those of Defense and Interior.
+The ÖVP will hold all the other ministries, including those of Defense, Interior and Finance.
 Kurz will remain chancellor, making him the world's youngest leader.

 Alexander Schallenberg, an independent politician, will remain as foreign minister.

-Both parties are expected to try to balance compromise with key principals and campaign promises when they present the joint government program on Thursday.
+Both parties are expected to try to balance compromises with maintaining key principles and campaign promises when they present the joint government program on Thursday.
 Kurz takes a though line immigration and is pro-business, while the Greens advocate multiculturalism and climate protection.

 Germany watching